neuro-symbolic-ai/syllogistic_reasoning_multilingual/README.md

-# Multilingual Content Effect on Reasoning in Large Language Models
+# Disentangling Content and Formal Reasoning in Large Language Models

 We propose a shared task to investigate how Large Language Models (LLMs) can acquire content-independent reasoning mechanisms, mitigating content biases affecting their logical reasoning capabilities in a multilingual setting.